It’s a fact of life that these economic times mean we need to find ways to save money everywhere!

 Having developed a ‘treasure chest’ of ways to add a diverse range of plants without spending a fortune, I’d like to share these tips with you and best of all, most of them won’t cost you a cent!

 - Pruning, dividing and removing plants that have gone to seed are regular maintenance activities for many gardeners each season.
-These are also prime times to add to yourgarden from what is often plant material that will go to waste in someone else’s garden.
+These are also prime times to add to your garden from what is often plant material that will go to waste in someone else’s garden.
 Next time you see your neighbour doing some gardening, have a chat over the fence and ask if there’s anything they want to get rid of.
 Offer to swap or share something from your garden or kitchen in return.
-If you’re good in the kitchen, invite them over for a cuppa or something home baked.
-Bribery works wonders!
+If you’re handy in the kitchen, invite them over for a cuppa or share something home baked.
+Bribery often works wonders!

-- Offer to help dig up plants that are ready to be divided (e.g. herbs like chives, lemon balm, lime balm, comfrey, all mints, oregano, thyme, tarragon, majoram, lovage, catmint, bergamot and lemongrass) and get some free plants in return.
+- Offer to help dig up plants that are ready to be divided.
+Herbs like chives, lemon balm, lime balm, comfrey, all mints, oregano, thyme, tarragon, majoram, lovage, catmint, bergamot and lemongrass are propagated by division.
+By lending a hand you can get some free plants in return.
 Think ‘win-win’!

-3. Leafy Leftovers & Productive Pieces: If you are buying fresh fruit and vegetables particularly from local farmers markets and organic stores, select heirloom/organic varieties (that grow ‘true to type’ or same as the parent) and you will find you already have a rich resource to grow new plants from.
+If you are buying fresh fruit and vegetables particularly from local farmers markets and organic stores, select heirloom/organic varieties.
+These grow ‘true to type’ or same as the parent so you will have a rich resource to grow new plants from.
 Even some produce from a supermarket can still be grown back in your garden.
-Plants are incredibly productive and here are a few ways you can grow your own food plants:
+Here are a few ways you can grow your own food plants:

 - When buying leeks, select those that have the roots left (many have).
 Soak the roots in water overnight and then plant them deeply, making sure to build up a little hill around the base.
 Put a stake in to keep the plant stable and watch the leek grow again.
 When it goes to seed, save these and you will have more leeks again for free!